Dr. Jessica Oehlke

 Women routinely receive generic sleep advice that ignores how hormones, menstrual cycles, and major life transitions affect sleep.
 Despite clear research linking women's hormones to sleep quality, most women never learn these connections.

-I'm building Sleep for Women because women deserve to understand why and how sleep is disrupted during different life phases and what actually works to address those challenges.
 Every woman deserves sleep solutions that work for her body and stage of life!

 Professional background:

-Dr. Oehlke completed her undergraduate training at Cornell University in Biology with magna cum laude honors and finished her medical school training at Albany Medical College.
-She subsequently pursued a psychiatry residency at the University of Vermont Medical Center where she served as Chief Resident and discovered a passion for the intricate connection between sleep and mental health.
-She completed her Sleep Medicine Fellowship at the University of Pennsylvania.
+She and subsequently pursued a psychiatry residency at the University of Vermont Medical Center where she served as Chief Resident and discovered a passion for the intricate connection between sleep and mental health.

-Dr. Oehlke has written a book chapter on insomnia and is published in the insomnia literature and taught at University of Vermont and Dartmouth University.
+Dr. Oehlke has written a book chapter on insomnia and is published in the insomnia literature and taught at the University of Vermont Medical Center as well as the Dartmouth-Hitchcock Medical Center.
 She has presented at sleep conferences on sleep and mental health.
-In her free time, Dr. Oehlke enjoys spending time with her family and dogs as well as being outdoors.
-She is an avid runner and has completed five Boston Marathons.